BLT Egg Salad Jars are fresh, delicious, and satisfying — plus they're packed with protein! Assemble for easy, grab-and-go lunches.

 BLT Egg Salad Jars

-BLT Egg Salad Jars are SO easy and delicious, plus they're packed with protein and fresh vegetables.
-Assemble for easy grab-and-go lunches!
+BLT Egg Salad Jars are fresh, delicious and satisfying — plus they're packed with protein!
+Assemble for easy, grab-and-go lunches.

 Ingredients